matthewmueller/rfcs/text/0002-datamodel.md

 are the intersection of the two datasources.
 This makes it safe to use the attributes depending on the runtime environment variable switch.

+If two datasources of the same name are enabled, we will throw a runtime-time error.

 ## Function

 Prisma core provides a set of functions that **must** be implemented by every